secretstartups/handbook/job-families/product/pricing/index.html.md

 - Selected candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters
 - Next, candidates will be invited to schedule an interview with the Principal Pricing Manager
 - Next, candidates will be invited to schedule a deep dive interview with a member of the Data Team
-- Next, candidates will be invited to schedule an interview with the Sr. Director of Pricing
+- Next, candidates will be invited to schedule an interview with the Director of Pricing

 Additional details about our process can be found on our [hiring page](/handbook/hiring/).

 ### Senior Pricing Analyst
-The Senior Pricing Analyst role reports to the [Sr. Director of Pricing](/job-families/product/pricing/#sr-director-of-pricing).
+The Senior Pricing Analyst role reports to the [Director of Pricing](/job-families/product/pricing/#sr-director-of-pricing).

 #### Senior Pricing Analyst Job Grade
 The Senior Pricing Analyst is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).